RobbyMoeyaert/DellCommandUpdate_MCC/README.md

 #### 1.2) LEDBAT configuration
 LEDBAT is a throttling technology available from Windows Server 2016 and up.
 It can be configured by checking a checkbox in the properties of the SCCM distribution point in the SCCM console.

 The rules SCCM configures are aimed at connections coming in on port 80 and 443, which are the ports the DP will serve content on.
-This is good as it will be re-used in this configuration here, since port 80 is in use.
+This is good as it will be re-used in this configuration here, since we will be using port 80.

 However this only covers the connection between the DP and the client, there is still the issue that the DP will download the content from the CDN and thus might still saturate the WAN link itself.
 Therefore we also want to configure LEDBAT between the server and the CDN.